 The Pasola season usually begins in March and extends for 2/3 weeks, during which there are many Pasola around the island, even small villages can hold more than one in the season.

 Our report from the Pasola of Ratenggaro, Sumba

 The dominant color in this part of Sumba is white.
 Cycling the east coast, on gravel roads of white rock invaded by small white grasshoppers and sided by pristine white sand beaches, we meet the first traditional villages.

 The houses, uma mbatangu, are made of bamboo with impressive thatched roofs.
-There are no windows but small openings in the woven palm leaves wall, that makes it much cooler than modern brick houses. buffalo skulls are often placed outside in memory of the sacrifices that the family made.
+There are no windows but small openings in the woven palm leave wall, which makes it much cooler than modern brick houses. buffalo skulls are often placed outside in memory of the sacrifices that the family made.

 We reach Ratenggaro, in the southwest of the island.
-Immediately before the village there is the field of the Pasola, a land clearing where there are already some men on horseback, the Sumba horses are very small but posses a great strength.
+Immediately before the village, there is the field of the Pasola, a land clearing where there are already some men on horseback, the Sumba horses are very small but possess great strength.
 There is also the Pasola Police, men who should maintain order if things get out of hand.

 We head to the battlefield, there are more and more horsemen.
 The public is very numerous, the men all have a sort of machete in their belts.

 At some point it starts, everyone heads to the center of the field, talking to each other, we do not know exactly what happens, then return to their places and it begins.

 They throw the spears at each other, mostly missing.
 At first, seems a bit boring.
 The government has banned the use of sharp spears but it seems that, in many cases, they keep on using those.
 In short, you can not even decide how to die.
 The audience is cheering, but we don’t understand why, it is not that easy to follow.